HariomJoshi/SMS-fest-site/README.md

-Here’s a README template for your project:

----

 # Official Website for School of Management Studies Festival

 ![Festival Banner](https://your-image-link.com) <!-- Add a relevant banner image URL here -->